 Labor & Employment in the Philippines

-In general, salaries are slowing increasing in the Philippines due to economic growth, especially in the IT-BPO/Call Center industries.
-However, IT professionals, tech support and call center support representatives' salaries are still significantly lower than in the US, Canada, Australia and Europe.
-The average monthly salary of tech or customer support representatives in the Philippines ranges from US$350 to US$500. the price of and IT professional in the Philippine can range anywhere from $400 - $3,00 depending on experience and skill-set.
+In general, salaries are slowly increasing in the Philippines due to economic growth, especially in the IT-BPO/Call Center industries.
+However, IT professionals, tech support, and call center support representatives' salaries are still significantly lower than in the US, Canada, Australia, and Europe.
+The average monthly salary of tech or customer support representatives in the Philippines ranges from US$350 to US$500.
+The price of an IT professional in the Philippine can range anywhere from $400 - $3,00 depending on experience and skill-set.

 Read more.. >>

 In general, providing a fixed list of holiday dates is difficult because most of the 2008 regular holidays and nationwide special holidays are movable, as provided under Republic Act 9492 (an Act rationalizing the celebration of national holidays).
 For these movable holidays, the President is tasked by law to issue a Proclamation, at least 6 months prior to a movable holiday, fixing the specific date of that non-working day.
 Read more.. >>

 Depending on the company and/or industry, there are various types or categories of employment in the Philippines.
 This essentially comes down to how the employer wants the employee's employment to be structured, which should be bound by a contract signed by both the employer and employee.
 Generally, types of employment in the Philippines are listed as, Project, Seasonal, Regular & Casual, Term or Fixed, and Probationary Employment.
 Read more.. >>